soodurja/Go-CLI-Bill-Generator/README.md

-# 🧾 Go CLI Bill Generator
+## 🧾 Go CLI Bill Generator

-This is a beginner-friendly command-line application built using **Go (Golang)**.
+This is a beginner-friendly command-line application built using Go (Golang).
 It allows users to create and manage simple bills for cafes, restaurants, or any small business — all through a terminal interface.

-It’s a hands-on, real-world project aimed at helping you learn Go from the ground up, including how to structure your code, use core language features, and handle files.
+It’s a hands-on project that helps you learn Go while building something real: handling input, formatting output, working with files, and structuring Go code into reusable components.

 ---